Canterbury Lure Rod

 The Canterbury lure rod is a local innovation designed to get a lure down to the bottom of Canterbury’s fast flowing salmon rivers.
 The current near the mouth of rivers like the Rakaia and Rangitata can be so fast that zed spinners simply plane to the surface.
 Salmon stick close to the stones when entering the river because the water at the bottom flows slower than at the surface.

 A Canterbury lure rod is a type of heavy fly rod about ten feet in length.
 A large capacity single action fly reel is used to store the heavy monofilament line used instead of a conventional fly line.
 The reason for the heavy mono (30-40lb) is so that it doesn’t cut into your fingers.
-To the end of the mono is attached a lead weight and swivel arrangement, and to this about 2 metres of lighter mono (say 10-15lb) is connected and the lure or fly tied at the end.
+To the end of the mono is attached a lead weight and swivel arrangement, and to this, about 2 metres of lighter mono (say 10-15lb) is connected and the lure or fly tied at the end.
+Here are the typical terminal rigs used with the Canterbury lure rod.

 The Canterbury lure rod has had much bad press over the years.
 I believe there are several reasons for this.
 Firstly, it is a method that can be used in narrow channels, and milky water, where there is a good chance of foul hooking fish.
 It is also true that there is probably more likelihood of foul hooking with a lure rod than a Zed spinner.